Trees are overlooked sources and sinks in global forest methane budgets.

-Until recently, it was assumed that all exchange of methane between forests and the atmosphere takes place at the soil surface.
-This review demonstrates that all surfaces in a forest - living wood, dead wood, leaves, branches, epiphytes - can exchange methane, a fact that will change our approach to building forest methane budgets.
+Until recently it was assumed that all exchange of methane between forests and the atmosphere takes place at the soil surface.
+This review demonstrates that all surfaces in a forest—living wood, dead wood, leaves, branches, and epiphytes—can exchange methane, a fact that will change this study's approach to building forest methane budgets.

 Terrestrial Ecosystem Science

 Smithsonian Environmental Research Center

 Edgewater, MD 21037-0028

 Funded by a grant to J. Patrick Megonigal by the Terrestrial Ecosystem Science (TES) program of the Office of Biological and Environmental Research (BER), within the U.S. Department of Energy (DOE) Office of Science, titled Sources, Sinks and Processes Regulating Cryptic Methane Emissions from Upland Ecosystems (DE-SC0008165) and the Smithsonian Institution.

 Covey, K.R., and J.P.
 Megonigal.
 “Methane production and emissions in trees and forests.”
 New Phytologist 222(1), 35–51 (2019).
 [DOI:10.1111/nph.15624]

 BER supports basic research and scientific user facilities to advance DOE missions in energy and environment.
 More about BER

 Molecular Connections from Plants to Fungi to Ants